shaack/shaack-com/site/pages/works/index.md

 Some time ago, I decided to produce my work in such a way that it could also be used by others.
 This increases the quality and it is then even used by others.
 Which is great, because it makes the work twice as useful.

-## JavaScript modules
+## JavaScript Modules

 These modules are in production use and should work.
 Of course, I give no guarantees, but as I said, they have been in production for years.
-All are fast and small, with as few dependencies as possible.
+All are fast and small and with as few dependencies as possible.
 Mainly modules for my chess server [chessmail.de](https://chessmail.de) with several thousand active users.

 I also offer professional support for all modules and can help with installation.
 Feel free to contact me at [shaack@gmail.com](mailto:shaack@gmail.com).

-### Bootstrap 5 and HTML extensions
+### Bootstrap 5 and HTML Extensions

-#### General HTML extensions (which work also without Bootstrap)
+#### General HTML Extensions (which work also without Bootstrap)

 - [auto-resize-textarea](works/readme?project=auto-resize-textarea) // Auto resizes the height of any `<textarea>` to match the text input